captn3m0/airtel-blocked-hosts/README.md

 [![Statistics](https://img.shields.io/badge/sites-1,362-brightgreen)](https://github.com/captn3m0/airtel-blocked-hosts)
 ![GitHub last commit](https://img.shields.io/github/last-commit/captn3m0/airtel-blocked-hosts?color=blue)

-This repository houses a periodically updated list of websites (root domains only) that are decidedly known to be blocked for Airtel Broadband users.
+This repository houses a periodically updated list of websites that are decidedly known to be blocked for Airtel Broadband users.
 A current list of blocked hostnames can be found [here](https://github.com/captn3m0/blocked-hosts/blob/airtel-fiber/airtel-fiber-blocked-hosts.txt).

 **Note:** The lists published here are not fully representative of all hostnames that might be blocked by Airtel Fiber at a given time.